npearsonat/book_review_classification/README.md

 # Review Helpfulness Classifier

-**A neural network that predicts whether product reviews will be helpful to other customers with 82% accuracy.**
+A demonstration of machine learning and neural network models that predict whether product reviews will be helpful to other customers.
+Achieved 73% accuracy with ML and 96% with neural network.

 ## Key Findings